Swimming-Related Illnesses

 What You Can Do

-Swimmers themselves can make an important difference in their health risk.
-You can take an active role to protect prevent the spread of germs by remembering six simple steps.
+Swimmers can take an active role to prevent the spread of germs with these six steps.

 Three Steps for All Swimmers